 Just because an individual grows up around addiction does not mean the person is guaranteed to also struggle with substance abuse and alcohol issues.
 It is imperative youth find other people outside the family who can support positive growth and forward movement away from negative influences.
 Although a person cannot help being born into a certain environment, the outcome of one’s future can be shaped and changed with the right tools.
 It is never too late to break the cycle of addiction.

-If you find yourself struggling to making positive life choices and break the cycle of addiction, Hired Power is here to help.
+If you find yourself struggling to make positive life choices and break the cycle of addiction, Hired Power is here to help.
 We provide resources and information to support your journey to recovery.
 Call us to find out how we can help you break the cycle.